tsor13/novelty-bench/README.md

 uv run python src/summarize.py --eval-dir results/$SPLIT/$MODEL_NAME
 ```

-The summary now reports the mean generation reward (across all sampled generations) when `generation_rewards.jsonl` is present in the evaluation directory.
+The summary now reports the mean generation reward (1-10 scale) and the mean raw reward (model logits) when the per-generation fields emitted by `score.py` are present in `scores.jsonl`.

 ## Project Structure